Miss Grand Malaysia

 Miss Grand Malaysia is an annual female beauty pageant in Malaysia, aiming to select the country's representative for Miss Grand International, which is an annual international beauty pageant promoting World Peace and against all kinds of conflicts.
 During 2015 to 2021, the contest was run by Introducing Talent Sdn Bhd, under the leadership of Jude Benjamin Lisa.
 Since 2022, the franchise has belonged to the Singapore-based start-up HyperLive Entertainment.

 Malaysia holds a record of 4 placements at Miss Grand International, which were obtained in 2016, 2020, 2021, and 2024.
 The highest achievement was fifth runner-up won by Melisha Lin of Selangor.

 The current Miss Grand Malaysia is Viviana Lin Winston of Sarawak.
-She will represent her country at the Miss Grand International 2025 pageant to be held at Bangkok, Thailand.
+She represented her country at the Miss Grand International 2025 pageant held in Bangkok, Thailand.